DeepRV: Accelerating Spatiotemporal Inference with Pre-trained Neural Priors: Abstract

 \section{Abstract}

 Gaussian Processes (GPs) provide a flexible and statistically principled foundation for modelling spatiotemporal phenomena, but their $\mathcal{O}(N^3)$ scaling makes them intractable for large datasets.
-Approximate methods such as variational inference (VI), inducing points (sparse GPs), low-rank factorizations (RFFs), local factorizations and approximations (INLA), improve scalability but trade off accuracy or flexibility.
-We introduce \textbf{DeepRV}, a neural-network surrogate that closely matches full GP accuracy including hyperparameter estimates, while reducing computational complexity to $\mathcal{O}(N^2)$, increasing scalability and inference speed.
+Approximate methods such as variational inference (VI), inducing-point (sparse) GPs, low-rank kernel approximations (\textit{e.g.}, Nystr\"om methods and random Fourier features), and approximations such as INLA improve scalability but typically trade off accuracy, calibration, or modelling flexibility.
+We introduce \textbf{DeepRV}, a neural-network surrogate that \textit{replaces GP prior sampling}, while closely matching full GP accuracy at inference including hyperparameter estimates, and reducing computational complexity to $\mathcal{O}(N^2)$, increasing scalability and inference speed.
 DeepRV serves as a drop-in replacement for GP prior realisations in \textit{e.g.}~MCMC-based probabilistic programming pipelines, preserving full model flexibility.
 Across simulated benchmarks, non-separable spatiotemporal GPs, and a real-world application to education deprivation in London (n = 4,994 locations), DeepRV achieves the highest fidelity to exact GPs while substantially accelerating inference.
-Code is provided in the accompanying \texttt{ZIP} archive, with all experiments run on a single consumer-grade GPU to ensure accessibility for practitioners.
+Code is provided in the \href{https://github.com/MLGlobalHealth/dl4bi}{\texttt{dl4bi}} Python package, with all experiments run on a single consumer-grade GPU to ensure accessibility for practitioners.